Christopher Morel Player Props: Cubs vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 17th-ranked team ERA across all MLB pitching staffs (4.30).
+- The Red Sox have the 18th-ranked team ERA among all league pitching staffs (4.37).

-- Red Sox pitchers combine to allow 119 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- In his last appearance on Thursday, July 6 against the Texas Rangers, the righty tossed four innings, allowing three earned runs while surrendering seven hits.

-- In his most recent time out on Saturday, the lefty went six innings against the Oakland Athletics, allowing two earned runs while surrendering six hits.
+- The 27-year-old has a 3.96 ERA and 8.5 strikeouts per nine innings across 17 games this season, while giving up a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.